lephiz69/AutobrewerGuide/README.md

 ![image](https://i.ibb.co/tM4DCJb9/image.png)

-## **Step 3:** As shown in the image, fill chest A with nether wart and fill chest B with golden carrots.,
+## **Step 3:** As shown in the image, fill chest A with nether wart and fill chest B with golden carrots.

 *You will need to wait a little **before starting** as the stacks of warts slowly fill into brewing stands one by one.
 Once all the materials have been transferred, the seepage of it will stop.*

 ![image](https://i.ibb.co/fzypkLnS/image.png)

 ## **Step 4:** Fill Chests A with empty bottles.
-This is merely for your convenience,
-Stand at B and fill the bottles letting it go into your stash.
-/pickupstash and start filling the chests
+This is merely for your convenience, Stand at B and fill the bottles letting it go into your stash, /pickupstash and start filling the chests
 The lamps are an indicator if bottles are in the chest.
 Fill all 12 chests.

 ![image](https://i.ibb.co/G3nvczbw/image.png)